rfalanga/OpenExcelFile/README.md

 The example given was for a WinForms app, but I believe written in .NET.
 I'll do that, if I have to.
 But I'd rather do it using WPF.
 But even that, I don't want to do.
 I'd rather use MAUI.
 But for now, I want to get a way of opening an Excel spreadsheet working.

+The spreadsheet is named "Sample Excel Spreadsheet.xlsx".
+It is in my OneDrive.

 ## .NET

 9